 Although William Hill is known primarily for sports betting, its international division also operates casino games and online poker.
 As additional states legalize online gambling, William Hill will not be far behind.

 - Publicly traded?
-Yes, London Stock Exchange: PPB
+Yes, London Stock Exchange: FLTR

 - Corporate website